akaIDIOT/MooTools-TabPane/README.md

 - change - (*function*) Function executed when a tab is selected.
 The index of the selected tab is passed as the only argument.

-## removeTab
+## closeTab

-Allows the removal of a certain tab and its corresponding content element from the container.
+Allows closing of a certain tab and its corresponding content element from the container.

 ### Syntax:

     #JS
-    myTabPane.removeTab(index);
+    myTabPane.closeTab(index);

 ### Arguments: